patrickpr/trapdirector/docs/50-api-functions.md

 - In this file create a class derived from PluginTemplate :
 	`class MyPlugin extends PluginTemplate`

-Get example from the NetworkRule.php file.
+See the NetworkRule.php file for an example.

 You must ACTIVATE the plugin (see below).